WebReflection/console-strings/README.md

 ### Colors

-Devtools compatible with devtools are described [in here](https://developer.chrome.com/docs/devtools/console/format-style) and this is a summary:
+Those compatible with devtools are described [in here](https://developer.chrome.com/docs/devtools/console/format-style) and this is a summary:

 | Name           | Foreground | Background | Light theme | Dark theme  |
 | :------------- | :--------- | :--------- | :---------- | :---------- |